nodejs/node/doc/api/esm.md

 **Warning**: Introducing the `"exports"` field prevents consumers of a package from using any entry points that are not defined, including the `package.json`.
 This will likely be a breaking change.
-To make the introduction of `"exports"` non-breaking, either ensure that every previously supported entry point is exported or include an export of the root of the package `"./": "./"`.
+To make the introduction of `"exports"` non-breaking, ensure that every previously supported entry point is exported.
+It is best to explicitly specify entry points so that the package's public API is well-defined.
+As a last resort, package encapsulation can be disabled entirely by creating an export for the root of the package `"./": "./"` that will expose every file.

 If both `"exports"` and `"main"` are defined, the `"exports"` field takes precedence over `"main"`.